Skip to contents

 For the supervised and unsupervised analyses, we are using an open dataset which is given by the airway package.
 It provides a gene expression dataset derived from human bronchial epithelial cells, treated or not with dexamethasone (a corticosteroid).

-Here is an example of how the supervised part of the CAIBIrnaseq package can be use.
-If you want to use this notebook for your projects, it is available here
+Here is an example of how the supervised part of the CAIBIrnaseq package.

 First, we need to import the required packages :